 “Back in the old days of the old press, we used a gasoline motor to run the press,” Teague recalled some years ago.
 “When we finally got electricity in Taylorsville, we installed an electric motor.
 But we had to be sure to get the paper printed before dark.
 Because when local citizens turned lights on in their homes, there was not enough electricity to run the press.”

 Unfortunately, Conway Sharpe passed away in 1962, leaving his half of The Times to his wife, Irene Hendren Sharpe.
 During the two years following Sharpe’s death, Irene and Teague worked as a team on the paper.
 But in 1964, another person entered the picture.
 Walter Lee Sharpe, the son of Conway and Irene Sharpe, purchased half of his mother’s interest in the paper.
 The three worked together until Teague’s retirement at the end of 1974, at which point he sold his 50% interest to Walter Lee Sharpe.
 Even after his retirement, however, Teague remained a valued consultant and a dear friend of the Sharpe family until his death in 1986.
-Irene H. Sharpe was actively with The Times for almost four decades.
+Irene H. Sharpe was actively involved with The Times for almost four decades.
 She passed away on December 1, 2004.

 In 1981, Jane Fox Sharpe entered into the business working in the editorial and business areas of the paper.
 Prior to joining The Times, Sharpe had been an English teacher at Alexander Central High School for a number of years.
+She assisted operations for 40 years.
+Sadly, Jane passed away on October 4, 2021.

 The Taylorsville Times is a modern, midweek publication, bringing local news, entertainment news, sports, advertising and photographs to its readers.
 In addition, The Times also publishes The Bethlehem Star which dates from December 1972, prints several other publications including high school newspapers, a kid’s newspaper, commercial printing, newsletters, plant newspapers, and more.